Key Exchange version "Auto" isn't really useful, remove it.

 strongswan 5.x versions do have a concept of 'auto' in that they'll accept either v1 or v2 as responder, use v2 only as initiator.
 Not a desirable feature as it was previously implemented, but updating this accordingly.

-#6 Updated by Chris Buechler almost 5 years ago
+#6 Updated by Chris Buechler over 5 years ago

 it being a synonym for IKEv2 was only true of pre-5.x strongswan versions (see my above comment).
 But still it wasn't useful as implemented.

 Having the ability to define multiple mobile P1s is the answer for simultaneously supporting IKEv1 and v2 mobile clients.

 #7 Updated by Denny Page over 5 years ago

 While I haven't reviewed the strongSwan code, I can attest that operationally auto is not a synonym for IKEv2.
 I've been using auto with IKEv1 only iOS and Mac clients beginning with the 2.2.2 release.
 Others have replicated the config as well.

 I'm happy to share my 2.2.3 xml config for testing.

 #9 Updated by Denny Page over 5 years ago

 Forgive me for being direct...